A History of Hospice Palliative Care in Quesnel

 They met every Thursday at noon to address issues involving patients and families on the palliative care program, developing plans for the patient, family and the caregiver as appropriate.

 From the outset, this team included a spiritual person.
-We were very aware that as the physical body deteriorates, the spiritual needs become greater.
+We were aware that as the physical body deteriorates, the spiritual needs become greater.

 In 1993, the acute care nurse, the In-service Education Coordinator, and the Internist set up a Liaison Committee for Palliative Care.
 This committee consisted of a representative from Home and Community Care, the acute care liaison nurse, the hospital pharmacist, the hospital physiotherapist, the Association’s Volunteer Coordinator, and the Spiritual Support Volunteer.